 Take photos of some of your toys and make a story map - add in some of your own drawings and writing too.
-We can share it on our home learning board and if you like you can tell your story to the rest of your class.
+We can share it in classand if you like you can tell your story to the rest of your class.

 Go for a walk in the wood or in the countryside and think of words to describe the setting.
 Begin to think of the type of story that might take place in that setting.
 It would be really good if you could take a picture and label it with your ideas.